Abdulmajeed-Alrajhi/Naive-Bayes-and-SVM-methods/README.md

 # Naive-Bayes-and-SVM-Predict
-using sklearn libary to implement Naive Bayes and SVM to train system and predict result for same data to check accuracy of Predection
+Using sklearn libary to implement Naive Bayes and SVM to train system and predict result for same data to check accuracy of Predection

+Recomanded: use google colab to test code

+If there any Problem let me know